If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 What live-action Wonder Woman projects are unreleased or were shelved?

-There is a lengthy history of planned Wonder Woman projects that, for whatever reason, have never officially seen the light, including planned television series that had proof of concept or even a complete pilot episode filmed.
-‘60s Batman television series creator William Dozier produced a five-minute proof of concept film in 1967 titled Who’s Afraid of Diana Prince?, starring Ellie Wood Walker as Diana and Linda Harrison as her fantasy alter ego.
+There is a lengthy history of planned Wonder Woman projects that have never officially seen the light.
+The creator of the 1966 Batman television series, William Dozier, produced a five-minute proof of concept film in 1967 titled Who’s Afraid of Diana Prince?, starring Ellie Wood Walker as Diana and Linda Harrison as her fantasy alter ego.
 Available to view online, the premise has Diana imagine she is Wonder Woman in a break from her more timid and reserved daily life.
 No network moved forward with Dozier’s pitch and the project was dropped.

 The CW commissioned a Wonder Woman pilot in 2012, under the tentative title Amazon, with both Allan Heinberg and Aron Eli Coleite attached to the project at various stages of development.
 However, in 2014, production on The Flash spinoff from Arrow was fast-tracked instead, sidelining Amazon.
 The CW looked to develop a Wonder Girl series in 2020, focused on the new character Yara Flor, but passed on the project the following year.